“The heights by great men reached and kept

 Achebe’s vivid description of the intricacies of corruption in an increasingly impoverished country makes A Man of the People a case study of the politics of many African countries.
 He expounds, probably, reasons for the failure of some post-independence African governments and the cause of the rampant military coups in the 1960s, 70s and 80s.

 His usual style of using simple language and transliteration in dialogue makes it easy and enjoyable to read.
 For instance, he uses the word ‘eat’ several times in his narration.
 This does not mean the person is eating a meal, but is a direct translation from the Igbo language which means to spend or to enjoy wealth.

-Due to his clairvoyance in writing this novel, he narrowly escaped confrontation with armed soldiers who apparently believed that this novel implicated him in Nigeria’s first military coup.
+Due to his near-clairvoyance in writing this novel, he narrowly escaped confrontation with armed soldiers who apparently believed that this novel implicated him in Nigeria’s first military coup.

 Of all the novels Achebe has written, this is my favourite.
 I really love the part about the cynicism of the people and their resignation to the ‘eating’ of government officials.
 After all, it might be the their turn to eat tomorrow and their son may bring home their share.
 This parochial mentality prevails to this very day.

 For this month’s Reading Relay, I will give away three e-copies of Achebe’s Girls At War & Other Stories.